-The Homeowner, contractor and HRA staff should sign this form when the work is completed.
+The Homeowner, contractor, B&I (if a permit is required), and HRA staff should sign this form when the work is completed.
 If the approval of more than one inspector is required, then copies of the inspection notice(s) should be attached.
 Note: In certain circumstances, when the inspector and grant administrator have determined that the project was completed per the Work Contract and the work is of acceptable quality, payment may be made to the contractor without the signature of the Homeowner on the Completion Certificate.